We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 So in general, your online presence is going to look very ‘Etsy-like,’ and you won’t be able to create much of a bespoke shopping experience using the platform.

 Now, because Etsy users expect a certain type of look and feel, this is probably a good thing — moving too far away from the Etsy shopping experience would probably have a negative effect on sales.

 Shopify works very differently when it comes to customization: it gives you a huge amount of control over your brand and user experience.

-A very wide range of templates for Shopify is available (both free and paid-for); and these can be extensively tweaked to match your branding requirements (and via CSS and HTML too, if you have the relevant technical skills).
+A wide range of templates for Shopify is available (97 in total); and these can be extensively tweaked to match your branding requirements (and via CSS and HTML too, if you have the relevant technical skills).

-Multi-currency and multi-lingual features in Shopify allow you to further customize the user experience — so ultimately, if you want to create a bespoke shopping experience tailored to a particular buyer persona, market or location, Shopify offers this option in a way that Etsy doesn’t.
+Sophisticated multi-currency and multilingual features in Shopify allow you to customize the user experience further — so ultimately, if you want to create a bespoke shopping experience tailored to a particular buyer persona, market or location, Shopify offers this option in a way that Etsy doesn’t.

 What about Etsy’s ‘Pattern’ platform?